fluent/fluent-bit-docs/installation/debian.md

 # Debian Packages

-Fluent Bit is distributed as **td-agent-bit** package and is available for the latest stable Debian system: Jessie.
+Fluent Bit is distributed as **td-agent-bit** package and is available for the latest (and old) stable Debian systems: Buster, Stretch and Jessie.
 This stable Fluent Bit distribution package is maintained by [Treasure Data, Inc](https://www.treasuredata.com).

 ## Server GPG key